• Skip to primary navigation

 For Topping:

-• 4 tablespoon Unsalted Butter
+• 4 Tablespoons Unsalted Butter

-• ¼ cup Parmesan Cheese, finely grated
+• 1/4 cup Parmesan Cheese, finely grated

 Instructions

-• Up to three days before serving: Fill a large pot about ¾ full with water.
-Stir in about 1 tablespoon of salt (not on ingredients list).
+• Up to three days before serving: Fill a large pot about 3/4 full with water.
+Stir in about 1 Tablespoon of salt (not on ingredients list).
 Peel the potatoes and slice into even pieces.
 Add to pot of water.
 Cover and bring to a boil over medium-high heat.
 Remove cover and reduce heat to a low simmer.
 Simmer until potatoes are easily pierced with a fork, 15 to 25 minutes (depending on size of potatoes).

 • Drain potatoes.
 Cover the colander with a distowel or lid.
 Let the potatoes sit in the colander, covered, for 10 minutes (the potatoes will lightly steam; this will draw out the moisture and prevent watery mashed potatoes).